 No. You can bring any number of working games to sell at the expo as long as they are set on free play for all to enjoy until the show ends on Sunday afternoon.
 Vendor packages are usually reserved for businesses who sell more than just games or who wish to have a more “visible” presence with signage and a central location.

 Unfortunately, no. To get there on MARTA, take a red or gold line train to the Midtown MARTA station and transfer to bus 12.
 The mall is at the end of the line, about a 45-minute ride.
 You can also take the Cobb Community Transit (CCT) bus 10 from the Arts Center station to get to the mall.
-Or you could simply take an Uber!
+Or you could simply take an Uber or Lyft!